Higher education in Mauritius: The Mauritius Institute of Education

 There are five schools at MIE: Applied Sciences, Education, Science and Mathematics, Arts and Humanities and a Centre for Open and Distance Learning.

-It offers training to school teachers from pre-primary, primary and secondary schools, as well as managerial cadres in programme ranging from Certificate, Diploma, the Post Graduate Certificate in Education and Post Graduate Diplomas.
-It offers B.Ed as well as Masters programmes in Education, in collaboration with the University of Mauritius and the University of Brighton, UK respectively.
+It offers training to school teachers from pre-primary, primary and secondary schools, as well as managerial cadres in programme ranging from Certificate, Diploma, Post Graduate Certificate in Education and Post Graduate Diplomas.
+It offers B.Ed for both the Primary and Secondary Education.
+Masters programmes in Education, in collaboration with the University of Brighton, UK.
 It offers Doctoral programmes in association with the University of KwaZulu Natal, South Africa and the University of Brighton, UK.
+It is also associated with St Mary's University, London and offers Joint Master's and Doctoral programmes in Education, open to international students.

-The MIE, through its Centre for Open & Distance Learning, is involved in the Sankore Project for digitising curriculum materials for primary and secondary schools, and the introduction of interactive white board technology in schools.
+The MIE, through its Centre for Open & Distance Learning, is involved in the Sankore Project for digitising curriculum materials for primary and secondary schools and the introduction of interactive whiteboard technology in schools.